 The scam is completed when they send authentic-looking invoices to the vendor’s customers for payments that look normal in every respect except that the payment instructions have been “updated.”

-Online Banking provides a wide range of self-service banking capabilities with advanced fraud prevention features.
+Online Banking provides a wide range of self-service business banking capabilities with advanced fraud prevention features.
 And you can enhance your account’s security with two optional tools that can help intercept potential vendor impersonations: